-The European Commission is currently carrying out an impact assessment to set criteria for identifying endocrine disruptors as requested in the Plant Protection Products Regulation (EC) 1107/2009 and the Biocidal Products Regulation (EU) 528/2012.
-Until these criteria are set, protective interim criteria defined in these Regulations are in place and applicable.
+The European Commission carried out an impact assessment to set criteria for identifying endocrine disruptors as requested in the Plant Protection Products Regulation (EC) 1107/2009 and the Biocidal Products Regulation (EU) 528/2012.

-The impact assessment process follows standard rules of the Commission and intends to involve stakeholders, engaging in a dialogue with them during the process.
+The impact assessment process followed standard rules of the Commission and has involved stakeholders, engaging in a dialogue with them during the process.

 The impact assessment(15 MB) is now published, together with its executive summary(228 KB) .